farhanwazir/laravelgooglemaps/README.md

 [![Latest Unstable Version](https://poser.pugx.org/farhanwazir/laravelgooglemaps/v/unstable.svg)](https://packagist.org/packages/farhanwazir/laravelgooglemaps)
 [![License](https://poser.pugx.org/farhanwazir/laravelgooglemaps/license.svg)](https://packagist.org/packages/farhanwazir/laravelgooglemaps)

-This repo aims to fully featured google map in laravel 5.x
+This repo aims to use google map features in laravel 5.x.
+It is easy to use and flexible, you can integrate and enjoy google map.

 Currently only Laravel 5.x is supported.